Links

 FUSE Driver

-As of ICA v2.8.0, Bench Workspaces utilize a FUSE driver to mount project data directly into a workspace file system.
+Bench Workspaces use a FUSE driver to mount project data directly into a workspace file system.
 There are both read and write capabilities with some limitations on write capabilities that are enforced by the underlying AWS S3 storage.

 As a user, you are allowed to do the following actions from Bench (when having the correct user permissions compared to the workspace permissions) or through the CLI: